dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson1_guide.md

 # Introduction to Functions

-## What You're Learning

-Functions are mathematical relationships where each input has exactly one output
+### Functions are mathematical relationships where each input has exactly one output

 ## Why This Matters